Analysing terrain data

 Extreme Exposure: Some trail sections are extremely exposed where falling will almost certainly result in serious injury or death.

+For best results mountaineers should save this round for winter; it's too easy to be considered a genuine scramble in summertime.
 From the A592 in Patterdale follow the single track road up Grisedale, climbing a steep hill and passing a house and a wooded dell.

 Just beyond the trees turn right on a side track, crossing a bridge to reach a gate on the edge of a field.